-The line-changing commands $\mathbf{a}$ , $\mathbf{c}$ and $\mathbf{i}$ by default all affect the current line - if you give no line number with them, $\mathbf{a}$ appends text after the current line, $\mathbf{c}$ changes the current line, and $\mathbf{i}$ inserts text before the current line.
+The line-changing commands a, c and i by default all affect the current line - if you give no line number with them, a appends text after the current line, c changes the current line, and i inserts text before the current line.

 a, c, and i behave identically in one respect - when you stop appending, changing or inserting, dot points at the last line entered.
 This is exactly what you want for typing and editing on the fly.
-For example, you can say without specifying any line number for the sub-
+For example, you can say without specifying any line number for the substitute command or for the second append command.
+Or you can say a ... text horrible botch ... (major error) . c (replace entire line)

-а
+a

 text

 botch (minor error)

 •

 s/botch/correct/ (fix botched line)

-a
+а

 more text